excellalabs/modern-java/README-chapter-03.md

 - Predicates, strategy pattern too verbose
 - Anonymous functions hard to read, cumbersome, and still too verbose

-We'll use lambdas the rest of the book, along with some other goodies:
+We'll use lambdas the rest of the book, along with some related concepts:

 - Type inference
 - Important Java interfaces available
 - Introducing method references (which go hand-in-hand with lambda expressions)

-Listing 3.1.
+* **Listing 3.1**.
 Valid lambda expressions in Java 8+

-Quiz 3.1: Lambda syntax
+### **Quiz 3.1: Lambda syntax**

-Table 3.1 This provides a list of example lambdas with examples of use cases.
+### **Table 3.1** This provides a list of example lambdas with examples of use cases

 *Where can you use them?*

-- You can use a lambda expression in the context of a functional interface.
+- You can use a lambda expression in the **context of a functional interface** (more to come)
 - In the predicate exercise, you can pass a lambda as second argument to the method filter because it expects an object of type Predicate<T>, which is a functional interface

-*Functional interfaces*
+## Functional interfaces

-A functional interface is an interface that specifies exactly one abstract method
+- A functional interface is an interface that specifies exactly one abstract method

-You provide the implementation of the abstract method of a functional interface directly inline
+- You provide the implementation of the abstract method of a functional interface directly inline

-The whole expression is a concrete implementation of the the functional interface
+- The whole expression is a concrete implementation of the the functional interface

-The signature of the functional interface's abstract method is called a *functional descriptor* (3.2.2)
+- The signature of the functional interface's abstract method is called a *functional descriptor* (3.2.2)

-3.2.1 examples in the Java API
+### **3.2.1 examples** in the Java API

 *Default methods*

 - Interfaces can now also have default methods (a method with a body that provides some default implementation for a method in case it isn’t implemented by a class)
 - An interface is still a functional interface if it has many default methods as long as it specifies only one abstract method

-Quiz 3.2: identify Functional interface
+### **Quiz 3.2**: identify Functional interface

 Compare valid styles: